19hours/sg-statutes/Acts/Income Tax Act.md

 (b) any dividend which has been exempted from tax in the hands of any shareholder,

-ought not to have been so exempted or taxed at a concessionary rate for any year of assessment, the Comptroller may, at any time within 6 years after the expiration of that year of assessment —
+ought not to have been so exempted or taxed at a concessionary rate for any year of assessment, the Comptroller may, at any time within 6 years (if that year of assessment is 2007 or a preceding year of assessment) or 4 years (if that year of assessment is 2008 or a subsequent year of assessment) after the expiration of that year of assessment —

 (i) make such assessment or additional assessment upon the company or any such shareholder as may appear to be necessary in order to make good any loss of tax; or